French School of the Far East

+Paul Mus was a member of EFEO since 1927, and "returned to Hanoi in 1927 as a secretary and librarian with the Research Institute of the French School of the Far East until 1940."

 EFEO romanization system

 A romanization system for Mandarin was developed by the EFEO.
 It shares a few similarities with Wade-Giles and Hanyu Pinyin.
 In modern times, it has been superseded by Hanyu Pinyin.

 The differences between the three romanization systems are shown in the following table: